francheska-guzman/stock-market/readme.md

 ## <a id="description">Description</a>

 The front-end of a Financial Technology Web Application focused on the Stock Market.
+Currently working in a redesigned, dynamic version of this project, [Brokerage](https://github.com/francheska-guzman/brokerage).

 ## <a id="instructions">How to use</a>